Back to AC Stories

 Explore the Historic Boardwalk with a ride on a rolling chair.
 TripAdvisor reviewers recommend haggling loudly with the independent owner-chair pushers for the best rate and that older “pushers” seem more knowledgeable and willing to share that information.

 Amuse yourself at the Steel Pier amusement park.
 Since 1898 this famous, family-oriented entertainment center attracted the top performers and novelty acts of the day – not to mention kids of all ages.
 Celebrating its 110th anniversary in 2008, the Steel Pier continues to operate as a fun seasonal amusement park albeit without big name performers, magicians and a diving horse!

 One of the most incredible sights in Atlantic City is the nightly 3-D Light & Sound Show projected onto Boardwalk Hall, an 8½-minute story created with the latest video mapping technologies, surround sound and theatrical lighting.
-Several laser light shows can be seen throughout the year, including Boardwalk Beat, Duality, AC Dreamin’ and a holiday-themed one.
+Several laser light shows can be seen, including Boardwalk Beat, Duality, AC Dreamin’ and a holiday-themed one.
 Family friendly and Free!

 And while the sights in Atlantic City are something special, don’t neglect your other senses, either.
 Be sure to grab a sweet souvenir with Atlantic City’s Salt water taffy – after all it was invented here in the 1880s.
-James ’Candy and Fralinger’s Salt Water Taffy are still making the popular sweet treat from original recipes and offer summer tours of the factory– for $2 admission, applicable to your first purchase.
+James ’Candy and Fralinger’s Salt Water Taffy are still making the popular sweet treat from original recipes.